Package a UWP app with Visual Studio

 Before packaging your app

 - Test your app.
-Before you package your app for store submission, make sure it works as expected on all device families that you plan to support.
+Before you package your app for Partner Center submission, make sure it works as expected on all device families that you plan to support.
 These device families may include desktop, mobile, Surface Hub, Xbox, IoT devices, or others.
 For more information about deploying and testing your app using Visual Studio, see Deploying and debugging UWP apps.

 Configure an app package